nhsconnect/gpconnect/pages/access_documents/access_documents_development_migrate_patient_documents.md

 #### File size limit ####

-Documents up to 100MB can be retrieved using this interaction.
+There is no limit on the size of files able to be retrieved through this API.
+Files may exceed 100MB and in rare circumstances they maybe closer to 250MB.
+However, due to there being no imposed limit they may be larger than this.

 #### Request headers ####